awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatch/README.md

 * To find prerequisites for running these examples, see the [README](../README.md#Prerequisites) in the dotnetv3 folder.

+### Get started with billing, alarms, and metrics

+This interactive scenario runs at a command prompt and shows you how to use Amazon CloudWatch with the AWS SDK for .NET to do the following:

+1. List CloudWatch namespaces.
+1. List CloudWatch metrics.
+1. Get statistics for a CloudWatch metric.
+1. Get statistics for estimated billing.
+1. Create a CloudWatch dashboard with example widgets.
+1. Get information about current CloudWatch dashboards.
+1. Create and add data to a custom metric.
+1. Update the dashboard with the new metric.
+1. Create a CloudWatch alarm for the metric.
+1. Describe current alarms.
+1. Get recent data for the metric.
+1. Add data to trigger the alarm.
+1. Wait for an alarm state.
+1. Get alarm history.
+1. Add an anomaly detector.
+1. Describe current anomaly detectors.
+1. Get and display a metric image.
+1. Clean up resources.

+Before you compile the .NET application, you can optionally set configuration values, including account and topic settings for sending an email from your alarm, in the `settings.json` file.
+Alternatively, add a `settings.local.json` file with your local settings, which will be loaded automatically when the application runs.

 After the example compiles, you can run it from the command line.
 To do so, navigate to the folder that contains the .csproj file and run the following
 command: